zvallarino/phase-3-active-record-costume-store-lab/README.md

 # Costume Store Lab

+## Learning Goals

+- Create migrations using Active Record
+- Interact with a SQL database table from a Ruby class using Active Record

 ## Active Record Review

 Active Record is magic.
 Well, not really.
 But it does build out a bunch of